Saturday, March 30, 2024

 But there were always other posts to write, and the months and years went by, and here we are.

 And I find that even now, ten years to the day that Rick left, I'm having trouble collecting all of my thoughts into a cohesive whole.
-So for now, this post is just a "stub," my intention being to add to it over the next few days.
+So for now, this post is just a "stub," my intention being to add to it over time.
 I just wanted to post something to observe this sad anniversary.

 The "wolf man" picture at the head of this post is a photocomposition by Rick -- created the laborious old-fashioned way, years before Photoshop or AI -- consisting of a self-portrait and a portrait of Maya.
 It's one of my very favorite works of his.
 (Years before he passed, Rick had given me permission to share this image publicly as long as I attributed it.)

 Another one of my favorites, of which I have a mounted print but not a scan at the moment, is a photocomp that Rick called "Traveler," in which he once again used himself as a model.
 The piece shows a man of indeterminate age, dressed in rugged clothes and an old hat, and holding on to a walking stick (or is it a wizard's staff?).
-He is paused at the end of a lovely grid pathway that's actually a perspective shot of one of Houston's glass skyscrapers, with a brilliant blue sky reflected in the glass.
+He stands on a lovely grid pathway that is actually a perspective shot of one of Houston's glass skyscrapers, with a brilliant blue sky reflected in the glass.

 What makes it so intriguing is that the figure of the man is in shadow, so the viewer cannot really tell if it is a frontal or a back view.
 It's somewhat like one of those